CCurl/MachineForth/README.md

    111  (L)      address of L (LAST) (--a)
    112  (ST)     address of ST (STATE) (--a)
    113  CELL     size of a CELL (--n)
+   114  MEM      address of the beginning of MF's memory 115  MEM-SZ   size in bytes of MF's memory
+   116  IMM      mark the most recent WORD as IMMEDIATE 117  INL      mark the most recent WORD as INLINE
 ```